AEdgecombe/Windows-Setup/README.md

 # Windows Setup & Debloat Script

 This guide contains **PowerShell commands** to set up a clean, minimal Windows environment with essential dev tools installed.
+The debloat.ps1 file contains the entire script in one go for everything below.

 > ⚠️ **Run PowerShell as Administrator** before executing these commands.